Erudika/para-cli/README.md

   Command-line tool for Para backend servers

   Usage:
 	  $ para-cli [command] [file]

 	Commands:
 	  setup                                  Initial setup, prompts you to enter your Para API keys and endpoint create <file|glob> [--id] [--type]     Persists files as Para objects and makes them searchable read --id 123 [--id 345 ...]
 Fetches objects with the given ids update <file.json|glob> ...
 Updates Para objects with the data from a JSON file (must contain id field) delete [glob] --id 123 ...
 Deletes one or more objects from Para search "query" [--limit --page --sort] Searches the Para index for objects given a query string rebuild-index                          Rebuilds the entire search index
 	  app-settings                           Returns all settings for the authenticated app new-key                                Generates a new secret key and saves it to config.json new-jwt                                Generates a new JWT super token to be used for app authentication new-app <name> --name --shared         Creates a new Para app.
-Only works if you have the keys for the "root" app ping                                   Tests the connection to the Para server me                                     Returns the JSON for the currently authenticated user or app
+Only works if you have the keys for the "root" app export                                 Exports all data from the app's table import <file>                          Imports data from a previously exported ZIP archive ping                                   Tests the connection to the Para server me                                     Returns the JSON for the currently authenticated user or app

 	Options:
 	  --type          Sets the "type" field of an object --id            Sets the "id" field of an object --sanitize      Strips all symbols from input files --accessKey     Sets the Para access key
 	  --secretKey     Sets the Para secret key
 	  --endpoint      Sets the URL of the Para server --sort          Sets the field on which to sort search results --desc          Descending sort for search results (default: true) --page          Page number for search results, "all" will auto-paginate through all results --limit         Limits the number of search results --lastKey       Sets the last id for search-after pagination --cwd           Sets the current directory - used for resolving file paths --encodeId      By default all ids are Base64 encoded, unless this is 'false' --help          Prints the list of commands
 	  --version       Prints the version of the program

 	Examples:
 	  $ para-cli setup
 	  $ para-cli create my-blog-post.md
 	  $ para-cli read --id my-blog-post.md
 	  $ para-cli create index.html --type webpage --id "My new article" --sanitize
 	  $ para-cli delete --id 123 --id "my-blog-post.md"
 	  $ para-cli search "type:article AND title:*" --sort timestamp --desc false --limit 10
 	  $ para-cli search "*" --type article --page all
 	  $ para-cli new-key
 	  $ para-cli new-app "mynewapp" --name "Full app name"

 ```